tdauth/wowr/README.md

 * [Official download on Hiveworkshop](https://www.hiveworkshop.com/threads/world-of-warcraft-tsr-1-4.304616/)
 * [Current development version](./wowr1.7.w3x)

-*Issues with HD graphics:* HD graphics might lead to a weak performance and desyncs.
+*Restriction to SD graphics:* The map is restricted to SD graphics to avoid performance issues.

 ## How to Play